StefxM/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1.Describe the biggest difference between .forEach & .map.
+For each is a built in loop for every array.
+Map is used when we want to change every item in an array.

-2. What is the difference between a function and a method?
+2.What is the difference between a function and a method?

-3. What is closure?
+3.What is closure?
+When you want to make variables private

-4. Describe the four rules of the 'this' keyword.
+4.Describe the four rules of the 'this' keyword.
+-New keyword constructs a new object.
+-Explicit binding by using this to mean a certain value using call,apply or bind.
+-Implicit binding ponts to the object on which the function is called -This is the global object in non-strict mode and undefined in strict mode

-5. Why do we need super() in an extended class?
+Why do we need super() in an extended class?
+Super is used in order to call the methods of the parent class.

 ## Project Set up